rkumar/rbcurse-tutorial/md/dialog.md

 `popuplist` allows us to popup a list in a dialog for the user to select.
 The selected_index is returned.

-ENTER and SPACE are used to select and return the current index
+ENTER (or SPACE) are used to select and return the current index

 In multiple selection mode, ENTER returns an array of indices.
 By default, ':selection_mode' is ':single'.
 It may also be ':multiple'.
 Keys for multiple selection need to be confirmed with List widget.